- Fellowship in Public Services Psychiatry

 - School or Clinical Psychology Post-Doctoral Fellowship

-The University of Pennsylvania Department of Psychiatry announces the creation of The Center of Excellence and Innovation in Public Psychiatry.
-The Center is offering subspecialty training for psychiatrists who plan careers in the public sector.
-Two one- or two-year post residency fellowships are available annually beginning in July 2011.
+The University of Pennsylvania Department of Psychiatry through The Center of Excellence and Innovation in Public Psychiatry offers one- or two-year post residency fellowships annually.
+The fellowship was created as a cooperative program with community mental health partners.
+The fellowship is designed as subspecialty training for psychiatrists who plan leadership careers in the public sector.
 The core of the fellowship consists of supervised work at collaborating public sector agencies in Philadelphia.
-Field placement is complemented by an academic curriculum that teaches clinical, leadership and administrative/management skills that will provide fellows with the tools and expertise to become part of the next generation of leaders in public psychiatry.
-Independent research projects are an integral part of this fellowship.
-In addition there are opportunities to earn MS, and MPH degrees as part of the fellowship experience.
+These field placements are complemented by an academic curriculum that teaches clinical, leadership and administrative/management skills that will provide fellows with the tools and expertise to become part of the next generation of leaders in public psychiatry.
+Each fellowship experience is individually designed to enhance the skills of the fellow and provides a range of clinical practice sites and academic opportunities.
+Each fellow is expected to complete an independent research or organizational project as part of the fellowship.

-Larry Real, MD, Medical Director of Horizon House and Clinical Associate Professor at the University of Pennsylvania is Director of the Center of Excellence and Innovation in Public Psychiatry.
+Larry Real, MD, Medical Director of Horizon House and Clinical Associate Professor at the University of Pennsylvania is Co-Director of the Center of Excellence and Innovation in Public Psychiatry.

 Anthony Rostain, MD, MA, Director of Education for the Department of Psychiatry, serves as primary liaison to departmental and medical school teaching programs.